JimFawcett/Consuming_Rust_bite_by_byte/README.md

 1. [**data**](#data-1)

-    Data explains binding, copy, move, and clone.
+    Explains binding, copy, move, and clone.

 2. **undefined behavior**

-    Undefined behavior gives an example of UDB in non-idiomatic C++ and shows that can't happen in Rust
+    Gives an example of UDB in non-idiomatic C++ and shows that can't happen in Rust

 3. **ownership**